-Community tree nurseries in Central America and Haiti produce tree seedlings and plant them in deforested areas, family farms, and around their homes.
+Community tree nurseries in Central America produce tree seedlings and plant them in deforested areas, family farms, and around their homes.
 A diverse range of tree species, many of which are native to the areas we work, are planted.
 Some of these trees will be used for firewood and fruit production, while others will remain for the duration of the trees' life, sequestering carbon and creating healthy soils and watersheds.

 An FRA is a partnership between farmers who have small plots of their land available for tree production, but cannot afford the start-up costs and small timber consumers who do not have the land or labor to plant and care for a tree plantation, but can help the farmer finance these operations.

 Trees, Water & People and our partner PROLEÑA have implemented Forest Replacement Association (FRA) programs throughout Nicaragua.

 Our partner organizations on the ground develop close relationships with local leaders, farmers, governments, schools, and universities to plant trees in and around homes, on local farms, in protected areas, and throughout communities.

 In addition, using tree planting as an environmental education tool gives us the opportunity to work closely with all ages of school children and college age students.
 Curriculum is created that integrates environment, health, and economic themes, fostering future natural resource managers and environmentalists.

 Our community tree nurseries are at the heart of our reforestation program because they give us a place to safely grow all of our tree species and provide meaningful employment to local people.